SidonTheTroll/Erstes-Jahr/English/Main book/QnA/MainBook/8-silk-road.md

 ### 14. The author says, "I had timed my arrival for the beginning of the season but it seemed I was too early."
 How does Darchen appear at the height of the pilgrimage season?

-The author did not personally witness it, but he was informed that during the pilgrimage season, Darchen was bustling with visitors.
+The author didn't personally witness it, but he was informed that during the pilgrimage season, Darchen was bustling with visitors.
 Many brought their own accommodations, setting up tents at the outskirts of Darchen that extended across the plains.

 ### 15. What did the author learn about Norbu?
 How did he feel?